Fr-1x/crypto_automation_system_ec2/README.md

 Display the status with ```sudo systemctl status cc-automation```.
 Start or stop the service using ```sudo systemctl start crypto-automation``` or ```sudo systemctl stop crypto-automation```.
 Systemd will auto start the service after reboots.

-### Chalice app
+### API Gateway Setup with Chalice

-- Clone the Crypto Automation System to the server.
+- Clone the Crypto Automation System to a separate directory, e.g., on your local machine.
 - Create a virtual environment and activate it (see documentation).
 - Install the requirements.
 - Replace app.py by chalice/app.py from this repository.